Holiday rentals in Caernarfon

 The 13th-century castle, the most famous castle in Wales and a UNESCO World Heritage Site, sits at the mouth of the River Seiont.
 You can walk the impressive grounds and go up to its towers, where you’ll enjoy beautiful views and fully appreciate its sheer scale.
 Just outside, you’ll find the picturesque Castle Square with cafes and bars.
 Caernarfon is also an ideal base from which to explore the rugged peaks of Snowdonia National Park and the sandy beaches of North Wales.

-Top things to do in Caernarfon
+What are the top things to do in Caernarfon?

 Caernarfon Town Walls